wp-plugins/utubevideo-gallery/readme.txt

 - Thumbnail images for videos are cached on your own website.
 - Annotations are hidden automatically for a movie like experience.
 - Set size of video player
+- Order video albums by newest or oldest video first
+- Set video thumbnails as either square or rectangle

 == Installation ==